• News

 Image of hearing room sign outside of the U.S. Senate Committee on Appropriations.

-Congress and the Administration have had until September 30, 2024, to provide appropriations for the federal government’s fiscal year 2025.
+The Federal Government’s Fiscal Year 2025 (FY2025) began on October 1, 2024, but Congress has yet to fully appropriate the government.
 Given the normal complexities of appropriating the government on time and the upcoming 2024 elections in November, it seemed highly likely that Congress would need to fund the government on a temporary basis via one or more continuing resolutions (CR).
-The federal government is now operating on a CR that expires on December 20, 2024.
+The federal government operated on a CR through December 20, 2024, and now operates on a second CR that funds the government through March 14, 2025.
 Like FY2024, spending parameters for FY2025 will be subject to limitations outlined in the Fiscal Responsibility Act (FRA) of 2023, also known as the Bipartisan Debt Deal, including a cap on discretionary spending of $1.606T and an automatic restriction to discretionary spending in the event of a CR lasting beyond January 1, 2025.

 What’s Next

-The federal government will operate on a CR that temporarily funds the government through December 20, 2024.
-Lawmakers now have until that date to either complete FY2025 appropriations, pass another CR, or risk a government shutdown right as they adjourn for the winter holidays.
-Congressional leadership has released legislative text for a new CR that would fund the government into March 2025.
-The deal, however, faces immediately backlash from conservatives and the incoming Trump Administration team.
+The federal government now operates on a CR that temporarily funds the government through March 14, 2025.
+Lawmakers now have until that date to either complete FY2025 appropriations, pass another CR, or risk a government shutdown.

 100 US Dollar Bills.
 Source: Jericho via Wikimedia Commons.